Someguy123/hive-docker/README.md

 ./run.sh wallet
 ```

-Be aware, you can't connect cli_wallet until your steemd has finished replaying.
+Be aware, you can't connect cli_wallet until your hived has finished replaying.

 # Environment options